-Who do you think had a better 2020 – the man who committed in January to resolutions and big 2020 goals?
+Who do you think is having a better year – the man who committed in January to resolutions and big goals?
 Or, the man who committed in January to daily rituals of faith and core values?

-Right, 2020 was easier on the man who was committed to his rituals of faith, to the core values they brought him.
-Values honed by daily rituals of faith aren’t affected by a pandemic.
+Right, the year is easier on the man who was committed to his rituals of faith, to the core values they brought him.

 That means, daily building your faith up is more important than resolutions.
 It’s what gives you the strength and the strategies to carry out your goals.

 The problem you face is that you are a master negotiator.
 You can negotiate yourself out of any good decision.
 “It’s too cold to workout.”
 “It’s too late now.”
 “Let’s do this tomorrow.”